A Hat in Time: Death Wish

 Death Wish is a challenge mode that was released with the Seal the Deal downloadable content (DLC) pack in September 2018.
 This mode comprises various challenges that use already existing levels.
 The player interacts with the Snatcher, a contract-obsessed ghost who first appears in the third chapter of the base game.
 The player takes on a challenge to earn a stamp upon completion, and the player can also earn two more stamps by completing two more challenges along with the main objective.
-If the player fails three times they can activate "Peace and Tranquility" which will either increase your time to do a task or make that task easier, but it will not always allow them to activate it for challenges with a limit of lives.
+If the player fails three times they can activate "Peace and Tranquility" which will make that task easier, but it will not always allow them to activate it for challenges with a limit of lives.
 There are 111 Death Wish stamps, and 114 with the Nyakuza Metro DLC.

 Vanessa's Curse

 A new multiplayer mode called "Vanessa's Curse" was released on November 27, 2021.
-This mode features a competition within a large mansion between the Snatcher and Vanessa, the featureless witch who first appeared in the third chapter.
+This mode features a competition within a large mansion between the Snatcher and Vanessa.
 All players will start on the Snatcher's team, where they must collect a certain number of crowns hidden throughout the mansion before time runs out.
 Eventually, Vanessa will curse one of the players.
 Any cursed players will immediately change sides and can no longer collect crowns.
 While on Vanessa's team, the goal is to curse all the other players by touching them.
 The Snatcher and Vanessa will occasionally provide power-ups or make the mission easier for the players if their team is losing, but they will affect both teams if they are even.
 The round ends if the required number of crowns are collected, if the timer runs out, or if all the players are cursed.
+If time runs out or if the players manage to collect enough crowns, Snatcher wins, but if all the players are cursed, then Vanessa wins.

 Plot

 A Hat in Time follows Hat Kid, a little alien girl wearing a top hat trying to return to her home world via spaceship.
 While on her journey, she passes over a planet, and a member of the planet's Mafia comes to collect a toll for the Mafia Town government.
 When Hat Kid refuses to pay, the Mafia man busts the spaceship door open, causing Hat Kid and all of her "Time Pieces", magical hourglasses that power her ship, to fall to the planet below.
 Hat Kid lands in Mafia Town and meets Mustache Girl, a local troublemaker who hates "bad guys".
 Mustache Girl agrees to look for the missing Time Pieces in exchange for Hat Kid's help fighting the Mafia, and the two defeat the Mafia Boss.
-When Mustache Girl realizes the Time Pieces can rewind time, she wants to use them to become a time-traveling superhero, but Hat Kid refuses, as she is aware that messing with time is dangerous.
+When Mustache Girl realizes the Time Pieces can rewind time, she wants to use them to become a crime-fighting time traveler, but Hat Kid refuses, as she is aware that messing with time is dangerous.
 Angered by this refusal, Mustache Girl declares the two enemies and sets off to find the Time Pieces on her own.